shimaore/connected-documents-site/client/views.coffee.md

             for doc in docs
               el = $ '<div/>'
               the.widget.append el
-              widgets.content_preview the, el, the.sharedb, doc
+              widgets.content_preview the, el, the.shareddb, doc

 Content Preview
 ===============